Open Autonomous Intelligence Initiative

 • counterexamples

-• references to comparable systems or standards
+• comparisons to existing architectures or standards

 7. How Feedback Will Be Used